hangxingliu/ai-hub/README.md

 bun install

 # Generate your config from example.config.yaml
+# You can use environment variables in the config file by the pattern: ${ENV_NAME}
 cp example.config.yaml config.yaml

+# [OPTIONAL] You can create a .env file for adding custom environment variables
+code .env

 code config.yaml

 # Start the server
 bun start
 ```

+## How-to Guide

+Please read the document [docs/HOWTO.md](./docs/HOWTO.md) to know how to configure the project, how to write plugins, ...

 ## Built-in Plugins